karunakarrao/DevOps/CI-CD-Jenkins/jenkins.md

 Q. What is Jenkins?
 -----------------------
 Jenkins is one of the most popular automation tools, that used for continuous integration and continuous delivery and Continuous Deployment.
+Both CI and CD aim to accelerate software delivery, improve quality, and enable rapid, iterative development.

 Jenkins is a free and open-source, that enables developers to package, build, integrate, and test code automatically as soon as it is commits the source code in the repository. it perform security checks and deploy the code.
 With the help of jenkins you can automate the continuous intigration, delivery and deployments.

 Alternate options for Jenkins: GitLab CI/CD, Bamboo, TeamCity, Azure DevOps, Travis IC, Circle CI, Go CD, Codeship, Jenins X, Drone.

 Q. Jenkins lifecycle?
 ---------------------------------------
 Jenkins is a powerful automation server, manages a code lifecycle by orchestrating various stages from code development to deployment.
 Here’s an elaboration of the Jenkins code lifecycle.